LiuAnnie/egainWidget/README.md

-# Vue Widget
+# eGain Interactive Guidance Widget

-Hi eGain!
-Here's a customizable interactive guidance widget built with Vue.js 3 for HR question handling.
+A customizable interactive guidance widget built with Vue.js 3 for HR question handling.
+This widget provides a seamless, user-friendly interface for collecting information through a series of questions and providing personalized solutions.

 ## Features

-- Interactive question flow with single-question-per-page design
-- Multiple question types:
+- **Flexible Presentation Modes**:
+  - Single question mode: Questions appear one at a time (default)
+  - Multiple questions mode: All questions appear at once after the initial problem description
+- **Multiple Question Types**:
   - Text enumeration (dropdown)
   - Image enumeration (with icons)
   - Text box input
   - Numerical input
-- Dark mode support (follows system preferences)
-- Customizable styling through props
+- **Answer Management**:
+  - Review all answers at the end of the session
+  - Edit previous answers with the pencil icon
+  - Save or cancel changes to answers
+- **Feedback System**:
+  - Provide thumbs up/down feedback on solutions
+  - Complete the session with a "Done" button
+- **Responsive Design**:
+  - Adapts to different screen sizes and devices
-- Responsive design
+  - Mobile-friendly interface
+- **Dark Mode Support**:
-- Feedback system
+  - Automatically follows system preferences
-- Editable answer history
+  - Can be manually configured
+- **Customizable Styling**:
+  - Colors, fonts, and logo can be customized
+  - Consistent branding across the widget

 ## Prerequisites